American Physical Society Sites|APS|Journals|Physics Magazine

 Host a Conference for Undergraduate Women in Physics

 The primary goal of the Conferences for Undergraduate Women in Physics (CUWiP) is to increase recruitment and retention of undergraduate women in physics.
-Submit your Expression of Interest by September 1 and apply by November 1.

 Inclusive Graduate Education Network